 The minister nodded, saying "That could become a legal issue for you down the road."
 When the Knights asked "Why", in an offended tone, Ahkuariyo said, "As far as this report, transporting him was your contracted mission..."
 He was interrupted by Zimzod, who said, "No!
 Our contracted mission was something illegal!"
 Pausing for a moment, Zimzod resumed, "Under my understanding, the contract was broken, so therefore we didn't need to uphold it."
 When Ahkuariyo asked him to explain what he meant by the word 'illegal', Zimzod realized this would require discussing the Quasar Viper and answered, "I mis-spoke."
 Ahkuariyo asked, "Can you explain the contract to me?" and Zimzod said it had been too long ago and he didn't recall the details.
 Ahkuariyo gave the Knights a look which showed he didn't believe that at all.The Gag Order, And Other Issues

 Trying to prevent things from getting any worse, Sir Brian interrupted, asking Mr. Ahkuariyo if he could tell them the rest of the issues they were facing before they continued?
 Brian suggested they could come back to the issues in turn, but asked if he could get a summation of the issues first?
 Re-organizing his flimsies, Mr. Ahkuariyo consulted another sheet and said, "With regard to the events in the Risek system, His Grace absolutely extends his thanks for his understanding of the actions you took in resolving the situation.
 However, The Imperium is, as I am sure you're aware, a collection of pearls strung along by a network of trade routes.
 If one of the pearls gets sullied in the mud, we don't need that to endanger or darken the moods of the other worlds nearby.
 It would have been appreciated if you had spoken with His Grace's office before you spoke about the actions you undertook, and the conditions and occurrences in the Risek system with a public news outlet.
 Those releases have caused issues with the stability in neighboring systems and caused immense amounts of rumors.
-It has caused social unrest which will cause mega-credits of public relations and communications to resolve."
+It has caused social unrest which will cost mega-credits of public relations and communications to resolve."

 Sitting quietly, Inger was extremely impressed with how diplomatically the minister was bitch slapping the Knights so eloquently.
 Ahkuariyo paused to pass a glance over the group before continuing, "So with regard to speaking about that event in the future.
 We are hoping you will exercise significant restraint.
 And with regard to the Risek system again, thank you very much for your service.
 It was quite inspired, but should be kept under wraps until you have talked with our offices."
 Dame Mikah demanded, "You don't want us telling anybody, including the Duke, about the Zhodani part of this?"
 She clearly forgot that the only other persons they'd told about Zhodani involvement were the naval command in the Risek System.
 Resetting his face, Mr. Ahkuariyo answered, "The Zhodani part in it, not that I am aware of a Zhodani part in this until now, has nothing to do with the fact that the populations of the multiple systems neighboring the Risek system are reacting in fear of un-named organizations planting devices to carry out terror attacks and kill tens of thousands of people."

 Again, passing a glance over all those at the table, Mr. Ahkuariyo said, "The fact of the matter was that people in the Risek system had very good reason to fear for what happened, because it happened there.
 But other systems, people who were not threatened, didn't need to be told there were forces at large planting bombs when there were Imperial forces which could move in to protect them beforehand, and without their knowledge.
 The unnecessary panic that spread was a result of your interview has traveled through the spacer and space borne communities.
 So, we've been quite busy in responding to it, as well as the actual events in the Risek System."
 As he spoke, the minister pulled several flimsies from his stack and placed them on a pad on the table before having them projected onto the wall.
 In the statistics, the group could clearly see the data on a wave of unrest that swept out of the Jae Tellona system, presumably with their interviews.
-They also saw the costs, in government actions, to respond to the reactions, as the details of the Risek disaster reached neighboring systems and triggered responses.
+They also saw a list of some costs, in government actions, to respond to the reactions, as the details of the Risek disaster reached neighboring systems and triggered responses.

 "And finally," Ahkuariyo said as he turned off the projector, "not that this is a significant issue, but there is the somewhat comedic issue of...a cult?"
 He said the last bit in something of a questioning tone.
 Turning to the Admiral, he said "Admiral, I would pay to be a bug on the wall during your meeting with Admiral Uuela later on, and I'm not really sure exactly if this is the subject matter he is going to cover.
 But it sounds like it is going to be a very entertaining meeting."
 Emkir responded, in a satisfied voice, "You must admit, it was a nearly perfect cover."
 As Ms. Vik twitched in her seat, Mr. Ahkuariyo said, "Since I do not know what it was covering for, I will give you that.
 And since I do not know what that was about, I expect your meeting with the Admiral will be fairly interesting."